autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-camera-calibration/index.md

 so you need
 to update calibration params at `sensor_kit_calibration.yaml` on `individual_params` and `sensor_kit_description` packages.

-??? note "sample calibration output"
+??? note "Sample calibration output"

     ```json
     {